 Retainers of the Southern Dynasties 南朝 (420-589) served in the private armies, and were assembled in large numbers.
 Liu Huaizhen 劉懷珍 from the Southern Qi period 南齊 (479-502), for instance, kept a private guard (suwei 宿衛) of no less than 1,000 men, and famous politician and poet Xie Lingyun 謝靈運 (385-433) had an army of several hundred men.
 Among the more than 1,000 retainers of Xu Zhanzhi 徐湛之 (410-453), most hailed from rich, but necessarily influential families in the southeast.
 To bring an example of recommendation and promotion, the case of Xie An 謝安 (320-385) might serve well.
 When he was a cavalry commander under general Huan Wen 桓溫 (312-373), he was able to bring several dozen of his retainers into official posts.

 With the introduction of the civil examination system, the word mensheng was used by graduates of the provincial and metropolitan examination referring to themselves when speaking with the chief examiner (zhukao guan 主考官).
 The word had lost any sense of dependency, but had regained the meaning of a person who was learning from another one.
 During the Song period 宋 (960-1279), graduates of the palace examination even called themselves "disciples of the Son of Heaven" (tianzi mensheng 天子門生).
-The practice of graduates using the word mensheng was forbidden many times.
+The practice of graduates to use the word mensheng was forbidden many times.

 The word sheren 舍人 occurs in the ritual Classic Zhouli 周禮, where it is mentioned as an office caring for the grain supply of the imperial palace.